spaceuptech/sample-apps/realtime-chat-react/README.md

 ## Directories
 ### 📂 actions
 Split between `chat`, `notifications` and `user`, this directory modules are in charge of handling all actions out of UI components.
 Each action may call a service to proceed to async data retrieval.
+> All Space-Cloud outputs are handled in this place.

 ### 📂 assets
 Icons / images used by the app.

 ### 📂 components
 UI components organized in high level modules (`Chat`, `ChatList`, `UserDirectoryDialog`...).
+> Components are connected to redux store to map application data and dynamically bind any update.

 ### 📂 constants
 The constants defined in this directory's modules are used to dispatch typed actions to reducers.
 They are splitted between `chat` and `user`, and contain all the actions that may be triggered by action handlers.